 The stiff leg deadlift (aka the straight leg deadlift) is a vital accessory exercise.
-Here is why – many exercises are quadricep dominant.
+Here is why – many activities are quadricep dominant.
 Particularly squats and deadlifts.
-The stiff leg deadlift on the other hand is hamstring, glutes and back dominant.
+The stiff leg deadlift, on the other hand, is hamstring, glutes, and back dominant.

-A strength building program of only squats and deadlifts will leave your posterior chain lagging behind your ‘mirror' muscles.
-The powerful muscle groups that are on the rear of your body are your posterior chain.
-The back of your legs, calves, hamstrings, glutes, and your lower and upper back.
+A strength training program of only squats and deadlifts will leave your posterior chain lagging behind your ‘mirror' muscles.
+The powerful muscle groups that are on the rear of your body are your posterior chain — the back of your legs, calves, hamstrings, glutes, and your lower and upper back.

 You Have More Strength Than the Mirror Shows

-Here is a great video from Alan Thrall on the stiff leg deadlift:
+Here is an excellent video from Alan Thrall on the stiff leg deadlift:

 Top 5 Stiff Leg Deadlift Benefits

 Don't just strengthen the front of your body.
 Work the back of your body as well with the stiff leg deadlift for total body strength and fitness.